A Life of Crime vs. The Free Market IV

-We argued about leaving stock in the car.
-It was a Ford Cortina Mk V Estate (think station wagon if in N. America) with three sunroofs—two over the front and back seats, the third over the ‘estate’ rear area—installed after an associate of the previous owner (a minicab driver) came into possession of a ‘job lot’.
+My car was a Ford Cortina Mk V Estate (think station wagon if in N. America) with three sunroofs—two over the front and back seats, the third over the ‘estate’ rear area—installed after an associate of the previous owner (a minicab driver) came into possession of a ‘job lot’.

-Despite my denials, they just keep coming: things were similar with differences in age and height; while ‘Only Fools…’ was set in Peckham (where we were headed) it’s East Street market used in the opening credits even though Peckham has a market all of its own.
+While Only Fools and Horses was set in Peckham, it’s East Street market used in the opening credits even though Peckham has a market all of its own.